-BE IT FURTHER RESOLVED that, for the purposes of assignment and reassignment effectuated as a result of this reduction of services, it is necessary to retain certificated employees competent and qualified to teach alternative education.
-Thus, in order for a certificated employee to displace a less senior certificated employee currently serving in an alternative education setting, the certificated employee must have served the District for one complete school year in the last five school in an alternative education setting, Service during the 2016-2017 school year shall constitute one year of service to this criteria.
+BE IT FURTHER RESOLVED that, for the purposes of assignment and reassignment effectuated as a result of this reduction of services, it is necessary to retain certificated employees competent and qualified to teach alternative education under single subject credentials.
+Thus, in order for a certificated employee to displace a less senior certificated employee currently serving in an alternative education setting, under a single subject credential, the certificated employee must have served the District for one complete school year in the last five school years in an alternative education setting, teaching under a single subject credential in the same subject area taught by the less senior certificated employee.
+Service during the 2016-2017 school year shall constitute one year of service to this criteria.; and